 Note: most links below will open in a new window.

 Ready to Read at New York Libraries – Improving public library early learning programs is a key recommendation in Creating the Future.
 Find engaging early learning resources on the DayByDayNY Family Literacy Calendar, including a different e-book from One More Story for each day!
-With help from a federal IMLS Laura Bush Planning Grant, the development of an Early Childhood Public Library Staff Development Program and activities to forge sustainable partnerships at State, regional and local levels are well underway.
+Watch for a new Spanish language version of this website coming in 2017.
+An Early Childhood Public Library Staff Development Program and activities to forge sustainable partnerships at State, regional and local levels is well underway.
 More information

 Summer Reading at New York Libraries -- The 2017 slogan for all ages is Build a Better World.
 New York State participates as a member of the national Collaborative Summer Library Program to provide support and promotional materials to all public libraries in New York State.
 More about Summer Reading at New York Libraries!
 Information and resources for teens and those who work with teens are available on the TeenNY Facebook page.
 Read the Summer Reading News blog, get information about Summer Reading partners, and find out more about the 2017 Teen Video Challenge competition at http://www.summerreadingnys.org.